hudmol/aspace_rms/README.md

 This will cause the row to be skipped, but allow the import to continue.

-### External IDs are editable

-This plugin makes external_ids editable.
-This makes it possible to set external_ids in series archival_object records that will match rows in the Box file.
-Note that the source must equal the value set in AppConfig[:container_management_rms_source]

 ### archival_object.rms_import_batch

 Resource Component (Archival Object) records have a new field